Sciensano-Healthdata/HdBe-FHIR-R4-CBB/profiling-guidelines.md

 Sometimes a concept cannot be implemented using the building blocks FHIR offers by default.
 In this case, an extension might be used to implement such a concept.
 Keep in mind that extensions are often seen as a burden for implementers:

 - If it possible to model the concept (cleanly) without an extension, this is usually the preferred way.
-- If that's not possible, check if HL7 or other reliable standardisation organizations provide an extension to implement the concept.
+- If that's not possible, check if HL7 or other reliable standardization organizations provide an extension to implement the concept.
 - If that's not possible and after discussing the concept with the HL7 FHIR community (on chat.fhir.org), try to create an extension in a reusable way (or reuse a previously defined extension).
 - If that's not possible, create an extension specific for the resource/profile.

 Usually, mappings for the concept, bindings to specific ValueSets and any functional descriptions will be added when the extension is used within a profile.
 When the extension pertains to a particular profile or resource, this information SHALL be added to the extension.
 To aid rendering purposes, functional descriptions and implementation guidance are placed on the extension root rather than the `Extension.value[x]` (except for terminology bindings).
-Without constraints, most snapshots generators will only include the root element into the profile that hosts the extension.
-So placing the information on extension makes sure the information is visible in the profile without  the need to navigate into the extension by the implementer.
+Without constraints, most snapshots generators will only include the root element in the profile that hosts the extension.
+So placing the information on the extension makes sure the information is visible in the profile without the need to navigate into the extension by the implementer.

 #   Practical guidelines <a name="practicalguidelines"></a>
 ##  Identity of artifacts <a name="identityofartifacts"></a>
 ### Canonical URL, id, name and title <a name="CanonicalURLIdNameTitle"></a>
 Conformance resources can have multiple types of identifying information, which are related at some level:
 - `.url`   The canonical URL, which is the external identifier for conformance resources.
 All conformance resources SHALL have a canonical URL.
 This URL is preferably resolvable but does not have to be processable.
 Canonical URL's are about the identity of artifacts, not necessarily about retrieval location.
 Canonical URLs aren't meant to be human recognizable.
 - `.id` This should align with the latter part of the canonical URL.